 2002: Dairy Queen® announces the DQ Grill & Chill® concept as the path forward for the company.

 2008: John Gainor becomes CEO of International Dairy Queen, Inc. in July.

-2010: Dairy Queen communicates its intent to dissolve Dairy Queen Corporate Stores and put the locations put up for sale.
+2010: Dairy Queen® communicates its intent to dissolve Dairy Queen Corporate Stores and put up our former locations for sale to a strategic partner in Minnesota.
 Druther’s is not approached regarding the purchase of our former locations.